-Catalonia's future on the line as Puigdemont prepares to address parliament
+Catalans' future on line as parliament meets

 - Supporters want him to declare independence but unclear if he will

-(CNN)Pro-independence Catalans began to gather on the streets of Barcelona Tuesday ahead of a hotly anticipated speech by the region's leader on the status of the restive province.
+(CNN)Pro-independence Catalans gathered on the streets of Barcelona Tuesday ahead of a hotly anticipated speech by the region's leader on the status of the restive province.

 Carles Puigdemont, the President of Catalonia, is under intense pressure to back down from plans to declare independence from Spain following a disputed referendum.

-Puigdemont is due to address a specially convened session of the region's parliament that begins at t 12pm ET.
+Puigdemont was due to address a specially convened session of the region's parliament.
+The session, due to begin at 12 p.m.
+ET (6p.m. local time) was delayed by an hour.

 The Parc de la Ciutadella, which houses the Catalan parliament building, was sealed off to the public for safety reasons, with the Catalan police Mossos guarding the entrances and exits.